 Fun Scale: 9 out of 10

 The soul of Minneapolis really does lie in the diverse Downtown area of the city.
 Since the heart of Minneapolis was originally geared around the Mill District and Riverfront, it took a while for Downtown to finally start growing vertically.
-Technically they had a skyscraper in the 1920s at 35 stories, but it wasn’t until the 1970s that Minneapolis finally started to get real towers.
-Today these many towers are connected by a unique skyway system, form an impressive skyline for the size of the city, and they cover many hidden gems we are going to touch on below.
+Technically they had a skyscraper in the 1920s at 35 stories, but it wasn’t until the 1970s that Minneapolis finally started to get real modern towers.
+Today these many towers are connected by a unique skyway system, form an impressive skyline for the size of the city, and they cover many hidden gems we are going to touch on in the free Minneapolis walking tour map below.

 *Stepping off the light rail puts right in front of the historic…

-1. Old City Hall: The the City of Minneapolis quickly outgrew their original City Hall and Courthouse in the late-1800s and need to build a bigger one as soon as possible.
-Ground breaking on the new grand City Hall took place in 1888 and it took 21 years to fully compete this huge 680,000 square feet, 5 story building.
+1. Old City Hall: The City of Minneapolis quickly outgrew their original City Hall and Courthouse in the late-1800s and need to build a bigger one as soon as possible.
+Groundbreaking on the new grand City Hall took place in 1888 and it took 21 years to fully complete this huge 680,000 square feet, 5 story building.
 Covering an entire city block, the powerful Richardsonian Romanesque architecture is still very impressive today.
-The coolest part is the 345 foot tall, Big Ben-like clock tower perched on the buildings North side.
+The coolest part is the 345 foot tall, Big Ben-like clock tower perched on the building’s Northside.
 The Tower has a clock face is actually wider than London’s Big Ben, and its height made City Hall the tallest building in Minneapolis until the 1920s.
-Since the clock tower reaches so high above you, let us give you a couple numbers to help you realize how tall it really is.
-The easiest way to grasp the size if through clock dial itself which sits 230 feet off the ground, is over 23 feet across and has a minute hand longer than the length of a car.
-In the upper part of the tower is a set of 15 bells which go off every 15 minutes and are said to be the best tuned set of tower bells in the United States.
+Since the clock tower reaches so high above you, let us give you a couple of numbers to help you realize how tall it really is.
+The easiest way to grasp the size if through the clock dial itself which sits 230 feet off the ground, is over 23 feet across, and has a minute hand longer than the length of a car.
+In the upper part of the tower is a set of 15 bells that go off every 15 minutes and are said to be the best-tuned set of tower bells in the United States.
 The bells do more than just chime as at 1pm on all major holidays the bells go off in song considered part of a Bell Concert Series.
-In addition to holidays the bells go into go each Friday from May through September every 30 minutes between 11:30am and 1:30pm.
+In addition to holidays, the bells go off each Friday from May through September every 30 minutes between 11:30am and 1:30pm.

-On a interesting note, there are also Peregrine Falcons that live and nest in the two towers of City Hall.
-You will see them from time to time and each year the Minnesota Raptor Center comes care for the Falcons and monitor them.
-The rest of the interior is pretty boring but if it is raining or snowing outside a convenient tunnel goes under the building to the new City Hall building to the South were you can catch the Minneapolis Skyway (Explained Later).
+On an interesting note, there are also Peregrine Falcons that live and nest in the two towers of City Hall.
+You will see them from time to time and each year the Minnesota Raptor Center comes to care for the Falcons and monitor them.
+The rest of the interior is pretty boring but if it is raining or snowing outside a convenient tunnel goes under the building to the new City Hall building to the South where you can catch the Minneapolis Skyway (Explained Later).
 Free Guided Tours: Meet every 3rd Wednesday of the month at the Father of Waters Statue.
-You can also pick up a free self guided brochure from the security desk.
+You can also pick up a free self-guided brochure from the security desk.
 Visiting Hours: Monday-Friday 6am-6pm.

 *If the weather is bad while taking this tour, an underground tunnel inside City Hall leads below the large fountain and right to the New Government Center where you can catch the Skyway to go to almost all the remaining stops.
 Next to the New Government Center is a NiceRide bike rental stand if you want to wheel around the city which sits right below the first leg of the…

 3. Skyway System: You’ve probably wondered what the elevated tunnels connecting most Downtown Minneapolis’ buildings and they are all part of the Skyway.
-The Skyway System links more than 80 blocks with 8 miles of climate controlled, 72 degree pedestrian overpasses.
-The Systems helps to create a canopy ecosystem for building dwellers and business people important in a area of the country which has very harsh Winters.
-Minneapolis’ Skyway was once the biggest in World, but is still largest in the United States.
+The Skyway System links more than 80 blocks with 8 miles of climate-controlled, 72-degree pedestrian overpasses.
+The Systems helps to create a canopy ecosystem for building dwellers and business people important in an area of the country which has very harsh Winters.
+Minneapolis’ Skyway was once the biggest in World, but is still the largest in the United States.
 Surprisingly the Skyway sections are actually owned each building privately, however, they do tend to match up some general business hours to keep the system running.
 If you have been to Downtown St Paul you’ll notice they have their own smaller version of the Skyway as well.
 General Hours: Monday-Friday 6:30am-10pm, Saturday 9:30am-8pm, Sunday Noon-6pm.
 Skyway Website: (HERE).

 As part of a lavish grand opening, Foshay invited over 20,000 people to have a party including some of the most powerful people in the country.
-Wilbur even paid John Philip Sousa $20,000 to be the entertainment which impressed everyone.
-Unfortunately the stock market crashed a couple months later and the check Foshay wrote Sousa bounced.
+Wilbur even paid John Philip Sousa $20,000 to be the entertainment that impressed everyone.
+Unfortunately, the stock market crashed a couple of months later and the check Foshay wrote Sousa bounced.
 If that wasn’t bad enough it turned out that Foshay had actually been running a complex pyramid scheme and was sentenced on Federal charges in 1932.
-Because he had power political friends Foshay was able to get his sentence reduced twice by Presidential Pardons claiming his misleading booking keeping came from clerical errors from being color blind.
+Because he had powerful political friends Foshay was able to get his sentence reduced twice by Presidential Pardons claiming his misleading booking keeping came from clerical errors from being color blind.

-Even after Foshay was kicked out of his own building it continued to serves as an office building until it was transformed into the Luxury W Hotel in 2006.
+Even after Foshay was kicked out of his own building it continued to serve as an office building until it was transformed into the Luxury W Hotel in 2006.
 As part of the conversion, Wilbur Foshay’s large former boardroom on the 27th floor was preserved as a 1920s themed bar called the Prohibition Bar (website).
 Moving up to the 30th floor you can find great 360 degree views of Minneapolis from the Foshay Museum and Observation Deck (website).
-We love the renovated Tower at night as it is covered in colored flood lighting and the 10 foot tall Foshay letters strike out in neon.
+We love the renovated Tower at night as it is covered in colored floodlighting and the 10 foot tall Foshay letters strikeout in neon.
 Locals will know the Foshay tower as the former home of the famous Cafe Un Deux Trois Restaurant (now closed) where TV personality Andrew Zimmern served as head chef for almost 5 years.
 Museum & Observation Deck Hours: Daily 9am-6pm, Open until 9pm on Thursdays, closes at 5pm on Sundays.
-Museum & Observation Deck Cost: Adults $8, Kids Free; tickets bought in the 1st floor lobby.
+Museum & Observation Deck Cost: Adults $8, Kids Free; tickets bought in the 1st-floor lobby.
 Photos: (Tower Dominating Skyline In 1929)

 9. Nicolett Mall: The Mall is about to undergo a $40 million makeover which it badly needs.
-While the pedestrian friendly strip have a lot of shopping it is pretty run down until you get to the South end of the strip.
+While the pedestrian-friendly strip has a lot of shopping it is pretty run down until you get to the South end of the strip.
 At the South end, however, there are a bunch of shops and bars that locals love.
 Among our favorite places are The Local Irish Pub (website) which as a great atmosphere, Brit’s British Pub (website) where you can do rooftop lawn bowling, and the Dakota Jazz Club (website) which is one of the best date night locations in the Twin Cities.
-Late at night the North side of Nicolett Mall can get a little shady but the stretch between the Local and Brits is pretty much free of riffraff and homeless people.
+Late at night, the Northside of Nicolett Mall can get a little shady but the stretch between the Local and Brits is pretty much free of riffraff and homeless people.

 10. Orchestra Hall: With a strong dedication to the arts and music, the Twin Cities have a little bit of everything including the popular Minnesota Orchestra which has been together since the 1800s.
 While their schedule is a little spotty, the talent that performs classical pieces at Orchestra Hall is among the best in the United States.
 In addition to standard symphony performances, the Hall also has unique shows from time to time such as a puppet opera version of Hansel and Gretel that we have been to.
 The group running Orchestra Hall is also in the middle of raising fund to a $50 million renovation which will make the hall not only more modern, but will make the interior a tourist attraction even when no shows are going on.
 Orchestra Website: (HERE).

-12. Hennepin Theater District: – 5 blocks, 3 restored theaters from the 20’s and one waiting for it (all have plaster ornate, chandeliers, and gold relief and would be too expensive to build today), many restaurants and bars
+12. Hennepin Theater District: – 5 blocks, 3 restored theaters from the 1920s and another one waiting for it (all have plaster ornate, chandeliers, and gold relief and would be too expensive to build today), many restaurants and bars.